dilner1/Connect-4/README.md

 ![Game page HTML Validation](assets/Images/jshint.png)

 template literal syntax however this is vital for how the code works.
-Changhed arrow functions as they were flagged by JSHint
+Changed arrow functions as they were flagged and could be changed easily.

+A common error was 'let' is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz).
+The same eorror also appears for const variables.

 ## Changes to base code

 Following the tutorial the following code was added to log mouse clicks to the console.
 After realising it doesn't actually benefit the game in any way I removed it completely without consequence.
 ![Event listener removed](assets/Images/event_listener_removed.png)

-## Automatic Nameing
+## Automatic Nameing in Case of Error

 To proof the site from breaking if there is an issue with the session storage there is a function that checks on each click if there are still values. if not the names are set to 'Player 1' or 'Player 2', this is just to prevent the names from showing as null.

 ## Submit Button